mooxphp/moox/packages/core/README.md

 So don't forget to put the query in an extra array, even if it is a single query.

+As mentioned, the QueriesInConfig trait is used in HasDynamicTabs, another Trait in Moox Core.
+Please code dive there, to see how to implement the Feature from outside Moox.

 ### Translations in Config

 A simple but useful feature is the TranslationsInConfig Trait that is used a lot in our config files, as seen with Tabs: